 Keeping dangerous weapons, whether concealed or unconcealed, on Ark property, in Ark vehicles, or your own vehicle when on Ark property, is not allowed.
 A dangerous weapon is any object that can hurt someone or damage property, including guns, ammunition, explosives, knives, and any other item that could cause death or serious injury to yourself or others.
-If you are in possession of a dangerous weapon, it may result in the immediate termination of services, with approval from the Wyoming Medicaid.
+If you are in possession of a dangerous weapon, it may result in the immediate termination of services with Division approval.